 You need to ensure you know which bonded warehouse in Scotland is responsible for storing your cask.

-The bonded warehouse that Mark Littler work with allows our customers to visit their cask by appointment, they receive a picture of their cask, can draw bottles and take samples.
+The bonded warehouse that Mark Littler work with allows our customers to visit their cask by appointment, draw bottles and take samples.
 But this is not always the case.
-Once you know which bonded warehouse will store your cask, you need to ask whether you can visit your cask, whether you are able to drawn bottles and take samples, and if there are any limits to the number of samples you can draw.
+Once you know which bonded warehouse will store your cask, you may want to ask whether there are any limitations set by the warehouse.

 8. Will you be taking ownership of your cask at the warehouse?